Alison Park: Early life and education

 Park grew up in a literary family, with an academic as a father and a mother who worked in publishing.
 She studied social science at Bristol Polytechnic before moving to Nuffield College, Oxford as a graduate student, where she completed a Master of Philosophy (MPhil) degree in sociology.
 For her dissertation she explored data from a survey of academic careers overseen by A. H. Halsey and the career progression of women academics.

 Research and career

 Park joined Social and Community Planning Research, now known as the National Centre for Social Research, in the early nineties and later went on to set up its Scottish office, ScotCen Social Research.
 She worked for a number of years on the British Social Attitudes survey and the British Election Study as well as overseeing, designing and analysing other major UK surveys.

 Park joined the UCL Institute of Education as Director of Cohort and Longitudinal Studies Enhancement Resources (CLOSER) project in 2015 as Professor of Social Research.
 CLOSER brings together the British Library and UK Data Service to coordinate longitudinal surveys and maximise understanding of social and biomedical issues.

 Park became director of research of the Economic and Social Research Council (ESRC) in 2019.
 She was appointed interim Executive Chair in 2021.

+Park became a trustee of the National Centre for Social Research in November 2025.